 Whether you’re still in college, recently graduated, or have been working professionally for years, it’s important to stay up-to-date with changes to the CPA Exam and changes in the industry.
 Surgent CPA Review automatically updates its content to reflect the most current changes to the CPA Exam, so that you’re learning the most important and timely content.

 Ryan Hirsch serves as a Director of Market Development at Surgent CPA Review, focusing on Surgent’s curriculum solution, University Pass.
 Ryan previously worked at the National Association of State Boards and Accountancy (NASBA) where he managed the Ethical Leadership Training and Development Division.
-Ryan has a Master of Education degree in Leadership and Organizational Performance from Vanderbilt University’s Peabody College, and a Bachelor’s degree in Mass Media Arts from Clark Atlanta University.
+Ryan has a master’s degree in leadership and organizational performance from Vanderbilt University’s Peabody College, and a bachelor’s degree in mass media arts from Clark Atlanta University.